jknapka/Gridder/README.md

 itself, it is just a convenient way to specify layout information to GridBagLayout.

+## License

+Gridder is offered under the MIT license.
+See license.txt for details.

 ## Basic Usage

 To use Gridder, create a Gridder instance and give it the container